input-output-hk/scalanet/README.md

 ### Building the codebase

 To build the codebase, we use [bazel](https://bazel.build/).
-Assuming you have bazel installed correctly, you can build the codebase with
+Assuming you have bazel installed correctly, you can build and test the codebase with
 ```bash
 bazel test //...
 ```